 In addition to research excellence, Dr. Jin displays a deep devotion to teaching.
 Her commitment to rigor and quality in instruction is demonstrated in the recognition and success of her graduate advisees, many of whom have received awards for their research at both the master’s and doctoral levels.
-She has advised 63 graduate students as either major advisor or committee member including 13 doctoral students.
-The 11 Ph.D. advisees all secured assistant professor positions in the U.S., Korea and Taiwan.
+She has advised 63 graduate students as either major advisor or committee member.
+The 12 Ph.D. advisees all secured assistant professor positions in the U.S., Korea and Taiwan.
 In 2009, she received the Outstanding Graduate Faculty Mentor Award from Oklahoma State University.

 Dr. Jin actively shares her expertise with the global textiles and apparel industry.
 Through funded projects in her specialty area of international apparel management, she has had opportunities to visit and work with industry executives and scholars throughout Europe and Asia and provide consulting services and workshops for them.
 She’s also been the keynote speaker at academic conferences and spoken at numerous lectures and seminars at different universities across the globe.

 Her unique contribution to the discipline is well recognized through several awards.
-She received the Prentice Hall Lecturer Award in 2007 from International Textiles and Apparel association (ITAA), research excellence award from the University of North Carolina at Greensboro in 2014 and from Oklahoma State University in 2008, and teaching excellence award from Yonsei University, Seoul, Korea, in 2001.
+She received the Distinguished Scholar Award in 2019 and Prentice Hall Lecturer Award in 2007 from International Textiles and Apparel association (ITAA), research excellence award from the University of North Carolina at Greensboro in 2014 and from Oklahoma State University in 2008, and teaching excellence award from Yonsei University, Seoul, Korea, in 2001.

 - Post Doctorate International Retailing, Michigan State University,

 - A.A.S.
 Fashion Design, Fashion Institute of Technology,

 - How far can brands go to defend themselves?
 The extent of negative publicity impact on proactive consumer behaviors and brand equity